 To produce the finest skilled graduate watchmakers in the UK by ensuring the continued development of standards to meet with the current and future needs of the industry.

-Serving the UK watch industry for over ten years with seventy-seven graduates and counting.
+Serving the UK watch industry for over 15 years with over one hundred graduates and counting.
 Every one of our graduates have found employment within the watch industry.

 We consider CVs and covering letters, those who have the qualities we are looking for are invited to an assessment day.
 Places are then allocated to individuals achieving the highest assessment results.